alicjusz23/dataExploration_exercises/README.md

 # dataExploration_exercises

-This ia a script from my course Data Exploration exercises.
+This is a script from my course Data Exploration exercises.

 In this project I was aimed to analyze given data sets: for differnet car types and flower species.